 Choice up 1.17 204.76

 Pre-Opening Market Broker Commentary

 Jerry Stowell, Country Futures, looks at what may impact the livestock futures today.
-Stowell again see’s limit bids and explains why some traders may be attempting to spoof the pre-open.
+Fed cattle supplies are becoming more current.

 Jack Fenske, York Commodities, looks at the closing market numbers.

 Moving into a strong weather market.
 We talk about that and marketing the grain you have left with this weeks Trading Bits & Bytes with Jeff Peterson of Heartland Farm Partners.
 How are the markets comparing the weather of 1988 & 2012?

 What is the current driving force in the markets?

 What role are the funds currently playing in the corn and soybean markets?

 How does a weather market normally progress?